grimSkepsis/user-dashboard-practice/README.md

 1. run "npm install" from the root directory

-2. once the install completes run "node App.js" from the project root in your terminal.
+2. once the install completes run "node App.js" from the project root

 3. open a browser to localhost:3000 and you should be able to view the app.